solana-developers/resources/hackathon/README.md

     - Web IDE to quickly test and debug Solana smart contracts.
 - [Anchor Book][5]
     - Collection of Anchor documentation and references.
+- [Solana Program Examples][21]
+    - A list of curated examples for a wide range of use cases implemented using on-chain programs.

 ⚡ Bootstrap an entire [Solana dApp Template][20] by running: npx create-solana-dapp!